akeneo/pim-helpcenter/content/md/first-steps/manage-attribute-groups.md

 # Delete an attribute group

 Deleting an attribute group does not remove the attributes it includes.
 The attributes will be again visible in the default attribute group `Other`.

-To delete an attribute group
-1. Go to Settings/Attribute Groups to list the attribute groups,
-1. Click on the attribute group to be deleted,
-1. Click on “Delete”,
-1. Confirm the action via the validation message.

 ::: warning
 `Other` is a default attribute group managed by Akeneo and it cannot be deleted.